-Form the school completes: School information form
+Form the school completes: School profile

 Schools have visited the IB website or have received information about the IB and want to know more.
-They complete the School information form in order to inform the IB of their interest and to request additional information.
+They complete the school profile in order to inform the IB of their interest and to request additional information.